Here are the projects we know PlayStation Productions is working on

 The Uncharted games are third-person action-adventure stories, evoking pulp adventure like Indiana Jones as Nathan Drake and his allies try to stop scheming villains while uncovering vast forgotten treasures.
 Uncharted has a long history at Sony, with several games developed by Naughty Dog, as well as a spinoff developed by Bend Studio, totalling over 41 million copies sold across every game and platform.

 The latest game in the franchise was 2017's Uncharted: The Lost Legacy, which starred Chloe Frazer as the main protagonist.
-A remastered compilation of Uncharted 4: A Thief's End and Uncharted: The Lost Legacy titled Uncharted: Legacy of Thieves Collection is coming to PS5 and PC at some point in early 2022.
+A remastered compilation of Uncharted 4: A Thief's End and Uncharted: The Lost Legacy titled Uncharted: Legacy of Thieves Collection is coming to PS5 on Jan 28, 2022 and is coming to PC at a later date.

 Ghost of Tsushima